psychopy/workshops/source/translators/index.rst

 -------------------------

 - |PsychoPy| now used worldwide

-- so needs to be available in different languages
+  - needs to be available in different languages
 - starting with v1.81

   - many parts of the |PsychoPy| app